golang-standards/project-layout/README.md

 Library code that's ok to use by external applications (e.g., `/pkg/mypubliclib`).
 Other projects will import these libraries expecting them to work, so think twice before you put something here :-)

-It's also a way to group Go code in one place when your root directory contains lots of non-Go components and directories making it easier to run various Go tools (as mentioned in the [`Best Practices for Industrial Programming`](https://www.youtube.com/watch?v=PTE4VJIdHPg) from GopherCon EU 2018).
+It's also a way to group Go code in one place when your root directory contains lots of non-Go components and directories making it easier to run various Go tools (as mentioned in these talks: [`Best Practices for Industrial Programming`](https://www.youtube.com/watch?v=PTE4VJIdHPg) from GopherCon EU 2018, [GopherCon 2018: Kat Zien - How Do You Structure Your Go Apps](https://www.youtube.com/watch?v=oL6JBUk6tj0) and [GoLab 2018 - Massimiliano Pippi - Project layout patterns in Go](https://www.youtube.com/watch?v=3gQa1LWwuzk)).

 See the [`/pkg`](pkg/README.md) directory if you want to see which popular Go repos use this project layout pattern.
 This is a common layout pattern, but it's not universally accepted and some in the Go community don't recommend it.

+Ok not to use it if your app project is really small and where an extra level of nesting doesn't add much value (unless you really want to :-)).
+Think about it when it's getting big enough and your root directory gets pretty busy (especially if you have a lot of non-Go app components).

 ### `/vendor`